San Diego boat wreck kills 3, shows risks of ocean smuggling - WTMJ

 Smuggling off the California coast has ebbed and flowed over the years but has long been a risky alternative for migrants to avoid heavily guarded land borders.
 Small boats with single- or twin-engines known as “pangas” enter from Mexico in the dead of night, sometimes charting hundreds of miles north.
 Recreational boats, like the one that capsized Sunday, try to mix in unnoticed with fishing and pleasure vessels during the day.

+Later Sunday, U.S. authorities stopped an unaccompanied 13-year-old boy, seven men and one woman suspected of entering the country illegally at sea after getting off a recreational boat in Newport Beach, about 100 miles (162 kilometers) north of the border.

 The Border Patrol tallied 1,273 smuggling arrests on the California coast during the 12 months that ended Sept.
 30, a 92% increase from the same period a year earlier.
 Since Oct.
-1, it has made 909 arrests.
+1, it has made more than 900 arrests.

-“The smugglers, they don’t care about the people they’re exploiting,” said Jeff Stephenson, a Border Patrol agent and spokesman.
-“All they care about is profit.
-To them, these people are just commodities.
-You can see that in the way they treat them — inadequate safety equipment, really poorly equipped vessels.”

-Migrants sometimes get lifejackets but they tend to be old and tattered, Stephenson said.

 Boats are known to launch in Mexico from Playas de Rosarito, a city that borders Tijuana and is popular with American expatriates.
 It’s about 20 miles (32 kilometers) south of San Diego.